karlyndiary/DA-Cheatsheet/Tableau/[12] Filtering & Sorting.md

   - Minimize the number of quick filters
   - Arrange the filters in the proper order
   - Don't use "All" in the filters where it has low cardinality

+- Convert date to continuous and keep it as a range filter
+-